AlexShchi/skeleton/README.md

 4) **"yarn watch"**      - run watcher for files.
 Create development mode assets
 5) **"yarn build-prod"** - create assets for production
 6) **"yarn new-block"**  - create new block folder with base files in *"frontend/blocks/"*

+##Creating new block **"yarn new-block"**
+New block will create in ***'/frontend/blocks/'***.
+The command has 2 parameters:
+1. block name - string, without spaces
+2. block path - string, may be empty.
+The root for path is '/frontend/blocks/'.
+Second parameter needs if we want creat directory for block in root directory.